mkerker/dckr/docker2.md

 Can specify a base image:

- FROM ubuntu
+ `FROM ubuntu`

 An image tagged with a specific version:

- FROM ubuntu:12.04
+ `FROM ubuntu:12.04`

 A user image:

- FROM training/sinatra
+ `FROM training/sinatra`

 Or self-hosted image:

- FROM localhost:5000/funtoo
+` FROM localhost:5000/funtoo`

  More about FROM

--   The FROM instruction can be specified more than once to build multiple images.
+-   The `FROM` instruction can be specified more than once to build multiple images.

- FROM ubuntu:14.04
+ `FROM ubuntu:14.04`

  . . .

- FROM fedora:20
+ `FROM fedora:20`

  . . .

- Each FROM instruction marks the beginning of the build of a new image.
+ Each `FROM` instruction marks the beginning of the build of a new image.

- The -t command-line parameter will only apply to the last image.
+ The `-t` command-line parameter will only apply to the last image.

 -   If the build fails, existing tags are left unchanged.